What is a Consent Order in Family Law?

 How long do Consent Orders take?

-Once I have all the information from you, it ususally takes 2-3 days to complete your court documents.
+Once we have all the information from you, it will take 2-3 days to complete your court documents.
 Once you have filed your documents with the Family Court, it usually takes 2-4 weeks for the court to approve your Consent Orders.

 Is a Consent Order legally binding?

 Yes, a Consent Order is legally binding on both parties.
 It will offer you protection should the other party not comply with the orders.

 Can you change an existing Consent Order?